play icon for videos

 Picking Meaningful Metrics

-For example, for a program like Girls Who Code, key metrics might include:
+For example, in a program like Girls Who Code, key metrics might include:

 • Coding Confidence: How confident are participants in applying their coding skills?